edgar-avilanfr/crypto_coding_challenge/README.md

 # * questions5_7_using_GCP/01_crypto_ingest.py
-1.- I moved the previous code into a python file in order to later use GCP Dataproc, Bigquery, Airflow and Looker. gggg
+1.- I moved the previous code into a python file in order to later use GCP Dataproc, Bigquery, Airflow and Looker.

+2.- I order to run these 2 scripts in Dataproc we need:
+- First item
+- First item
+- First item

+gggg